 Referral ProcessBy Carmen Willings

-teachingvisuallyimpaired.com Revised July 18, 2020 Having taught students with visual impairments in North Carolina, Ohio, and Georgia, I am aware that it is important to keep in mind that each state and/or agency may have different eligibility guidelines or criteria.
+teachingvisuallyimpaired.com Revised April 7, 2024 Having taught students with visual impairments in North Carolina, Ohio, and Georgia, I am aware that it is important to keep in mind that each state and/or agency may have different eligibility guidelines or criteria.
 The following is the typical sequence to follow when a student is going through the initial referral process.
 STEP 1:Parents/Caregivers, School Nurse, Teachers or Therapists have concerns about a child’s use of vision.
 Sometimes, the student may identify that they are having a difficult time seeing.
 Either way, identifying concerns is the starting point of the referral process.

 STEP 2:In order to determine if the student meets the criteria for eligibility, the school or agency must receive a current (within one year) eye report from the child's optometrist or ophthalmologist.
 A school vision screening is not adequate information to determine eligibility as it must be obtained from an eye doctor.
 If the parents/caregivers have not already done so, they must schedule an appointment with an Optometrist or ophthalmologist to evaluate the child’s vision.
 It is critical to have current information as the student's vision can change as well as their cooperation with the evaluation.
+Vision changes as we age which makes current information vital.

 (For students with Cortical Visual Impairment, a report from a neurologist diagnosing the student with CVI is also permissible.)
 STEP 3:Once the eye report is obtained, the Teacher of Students with Visual Impairments (TVI) will review the Eye Report.
 The TVI will note the acuity, visual field loss if any, the diagnosis and also the prognosis.
-The eye report is just one piece of the eligibility determination.
-Part of determining eligibility is whether the visual impairment is having a negative impact on the educational performance.
+While the eye report is just one piece of the eligibility determination, the information within the report will guide the TVI in their assessment and help them understand the implications of their visual diagnosis and prognosis.
+Once the student graduates or ages out of K-12, there are different eligibility criteria for services from Vocational Rehabilitation Services or for the elderly which are more dependent on medical information.

-STEP 5:The Teacher of Students with Visual Impairments conducts the Functional Vision Evaluation and Learning Media Assessment.
-The FVE/LMA will identify how the student's vision loss is negatively impacting their education and identify what strategies or accommodations could reduce the negative impact.
+STEP 4:To determine whether the visual impairment is having a negative impact on the student's educational performance, the Teacher of Students with Visual Impairments must conduct a Functional Vision and Learning Media Assessment.
+This evaluation includes observing the student and how the student is using his or her vision throughout the school setting.
+The FVLMA will identify how the student's vision loss is negatively impacting their education and identify what strategies or accommodations could reduce the negative impact.
 The Learning Media Assessment will determine the student's primary mode of learning.
 This will also determine if the student will need instruction in braille.
 This evaluation will also determine the need for vision services and identify the need for any additional vision specific evaluations.
+If it is determined that the student's vision is having a negative impact on their educational performance, the referral process will continue.

-STEP 6:For infants, toddlers and preschoolers, the team will assess the developmental strengths and needs of the child (required) and the priorities, resources and needed supports for the family (optional).
+STEP 5:For infants, toddlers and preschoolers, the team will assess the developmental strengths and needs of the child (required) and the priorities, resources and needed supports for the family (optional).
 Services necessary to meet identified child and family needs are specified.
 Outcomes (goals) to be reached through participation in Early Intervention supports and services are also formulated.

 OR For school age children, a Clinical Low Vision Evaluation is scheduled for students with low vision that are capable of participating in the evaluation for the purpose of determining the need of prescribed low vision devices for near and distance viewing.
 (It is unlawful for a Teacher of Students with Visual Impairments to prescribe low vision devices.
 These MUST be prescribed by a certified low vision specialist.)
 Note: It typically takes weeks to months to receive a Low Vision Evaluation.
 For this reason, the evaluation process may continue and the IEP will be amended as needed based on the results of this evaluation.
-STEP 7:For children who are birth through age 2, an IFSP meeting will be scheduled to discuss the outcome of the evaluation.
+STEP 6:For children who are birth through age 2, an IFSP meeting will be scheduled to discuss the outcome of the evaluation.
 An Individualized Family Service Plan (IFSP) is a written plan that states child and family outcomes, as identified through the assessment process.
 It also spells out the services and supports necessary to reach intended outcomes.
 The initial IFSP is written by a team, including the child’s parents.

-Visual Impairments
+History of Visual Impairments

-VI Professionals
+Vision Professionals

 Professionalism